MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 <details>
 <summary>What should we do to remove Moodle login page when working from Teams?
 Can we force single sign-on (SSO)?</summary>

-The users have multiple sign in options from the Moodle login page.
+The app users have multiple sign in options from the Moodle login page.

 * To sign in exclusively using Microsoft 365 credentials, enable the **Force redirect** configuration settings for the **auth_oidc plugin**.
-If the service is enabled, an app user can see the Microsoft sign in page.
+If the service is enabled, the app user can see the Microsoft sign in page.
 * To sign in manually to the Moodle portal see [Moodle](https://moodle.org/login/index.php).
 <br>
 &nbsp;